 Hello, I was diagnosed with out-of-body sarcoidosis and started taking Medrol.
 From the beginning of my troubles I used ginseng because it gave me relief in the manifestations of illness (most helped me from unbearable fatigue ).
 I would like to ask whether it is safe to continue using ginseng as I started using corticosteroids (I could not find anything relevant to this topic on the Internet).

 Hello.
-You are right, there is no information about the relationship between sarcoidosis and ginseng , this issue has not yet been investigated.
+You're right, there's really no information about the relationship between sarcoidosis and ginseng , this issue has not been explored yet.
 As usual, I have to say that sarcoidosis is a potentially serious illness whose treatment should be managed by a doctor.
 But if this physician is interested in the opinion of a biological physiologist, the fact that your ginseng has helped the symptoms of sarcoidosis does not surprise me at all.

-Ginseng right is a proven immunomodulatory agent and quite often helps with autoimmune diseases and allergies .
+Ginseng right is a proven immunomodulatory agent and quite often helps in autoimmune diseases and allergies .
 I have noticed that where doctors usually prescribe corticosteroids with all their desirable and undesirable effects, it also often helps ginseng.
-Directly or indirectly , panaxosides have an effect on corticoid receptors , so interaction with Medoll is possible. > Ginseng is not .
-The basic course of corticoid action will not change.
+Directly or indirectly, panaxosides have an effect on corticoid receptors , so interaction with MedroL is possible. > Ginseng is not .
+The basal direction of corticoid action will not change.
 There is no reason why common use of ginseng and corticoids would not be possible.
 Ginseng is also effective against fatigue .